(Technical.ly image via Canva)

 Turner is also a full-time academic technologist at Swarthmore, where she “trains faculty, staff, and students on learning technology software and shows them how to use these tools in more meaningful ways.”
 She’s also active in the Women of Color at Swarthmore employee resource group, and you can catch her speaking about how to advance racial equity beyond the how-did-we-get-here conversations.

-Matthew Weiss, manager of engineering, NeuroFlow
+Matthew Weiss, director of engineering, NeuroFlow

 NeuroFlow has had steady growth since its founding in 2016, and much of that product scaling has been thanks to Weiss, his nominator told us.
 The NeuroFlow platform was built with Python, React and Swift, and supports complex automation and AI processes, they said.